3mdeb/3mdeb-secpack/keys/employees-keys/README.md

 ### Git configuration

-Generated key should be used for signing every commit you push on behalf of 3mdeb.
+The generated key should be used for signing every commit you push on behalf of 3mdeb.
 Detailed instruction for git configuration can be found [here](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work).
-In short you need following in `~/.gitconfig`:
+In short you need the following in `~/.gitconfig`:

 ```bash
 [alias]